What is NTP – Network Time Protocol?

 Conclusion

 In this blog, we have covered what is NTP, its working, and its features.
-NTP is a vital protocol for synchronizing the clocks of computers over a network.
+Network Time Protocol is a vital protocol for synchronizing the clocks of computers over a network.
 It has been in operation since 1985 and is one of the oldest Internet protocols in current use.
 NTP uses a hierarchical system of time sources and servers to provide accurate and consistent timekeeping for various applications.
 NTP can also enhance security, network acceleration, and file system updates that depend on precise timestamps.
 We hope you liked the information provided here.
 If you are looking to learn “What is NTP?” in detail, then you can join PyNet Labs’ CCNA Training.